porsche-design-system/porsche-design-system/packages/components/src/components/navigation/link-pure/link-pure.examples.md

 # Link Pure

 The `p-link-pure` component is essential for performing changes in **page routes**.
-A Link can be used with or without a label, but it's recommended to keep the **label visible** for better **usability** whenever possible.
+A Link Pure can be used with or without a label, but it's recommended to keep the **label visible** for better **usability** whenever possible.
 When used without a label, it is mandatory for **accessibility** to provide a descriptive label text for screen readers.
 In case you want the user to execute an action, you should select the [Button](components/button) or [Button Pure](components/button-pure) component instead.